SaschaZeGerman/loginbuddy/README.md

 Loginbuddy is an API based solution which means no special libraries are required.
 In the end you could use 'curl' if you like!

-Loginbuddy provides exactly one API:
+Loginbuddy provides exactly one API to initialize the flow.
+This must be called using a browser, the repsonse is HTML:

 **Request**

-- URL :/initialize
+- URL :/provider.jsp
 - Method: POST/ GET
 - Content-Type: application-x-www-form-urlencoded
 - Parameters: